Article 215

 where certain types of payment are excluded from the guarantee, the lending institution has adjusted the value of the guarantee to reflect the limited coverage.

-the lending institution has the right to obtain in a timely manner a provisional payment by the guarantor that meets both the following conditions:
+pursuant to the qualifying default of or non-payment by the original obligor, the lending institution has the right to obtain in a timely manner a provisional payment by the guarantor that meets both the following conditions:

-it is proportional to the coverage of the guarantee;
+the provisional payment is proportional to the coverage of the guarantee;